BarnesFoundation/Wearable-Prototype/README.md

 There are three main technical components to the project: the Android Wear app, the Salesforce Content Management System and backend API, and the Bluetooth Beacon hardware.
 This readme file details the Android Wear app code.
 There's also a Barnes Wearable Prototype Documentation Guide on github which provides step-by-step instructructions to setup and manage the non-technical aspects of all three components.

+The Barnes Foundation wearable digital prototype was engineered by HappyFunCorp and the project was funded by the Barra Foundation as part of their Catalyst Fund.
+Read more about the development and testing of Barnes wearable on Medium.

 ## Android Wear app
 The android wear app has 2 flavors (this only changes the server url):